 Clan Colquhoun Geneology: Luss had only one daughter, therefore his brother Alexander became Chief.
 King Charles I named Alexander’s son John a baronet of Nova Scotia.
 When Sir Humphrey 18th chief sat in parliament in 1707 (various historians date this event around 1703 and 1704) he created a patent for resigning his baronetcy in order to leave his estate within his family.
 This patent held that the clan name would be passed to his daughter Ann and her husband, James Grant of Pluscardine.
 When Sir Humphrey passed, James Grant took the name Sir James Colquhoun, of Luss, until his brother died and Sir James Colquhoun took the Grant name again.
 The Colquhoun of Luss title went to Ann and James Grant’s second son, Ludwick.
 When Sir James Grant passed, Ludwick Colquhoun of Luss took his father’s name of Grant and passed his title to his brother James.
 At the death of James Colquhoun, his oldest son took the title James Colquhoun but later gave up the patent for baronetcy.
 From this line comes the current Luss family.

-sIR mALCOLM cOLQUHOUN: At its peak, before the second World War, the Luss Estate covered some 70,000 acres.
+SIR MALCOLM COLQUHOUN: At its peak, before the second World War, the Luss Estate covered some 70,000 acres.
 Today, it extends to around 45,000 acres.
 Luss Estate is thriving operating in traditional areas such as farming & forestry as well as tourist & leisure which include holiday rental cottages, a holiday park & a hotel.
 A newly-opened 1 MW hydro-electric scheme in Glen Douglas will make a significant contribution to renewable energy, with none of the visual pollution associated with wind farms.
-The estate also has 2 championship golf courses, incl the world famous Loch Lomond Golf Club.
+The estate also has 2 championship golf courses, including the world famous Loch Lomond Golf Club.

 Are you a COLQUHOUN?